compdemocracy/polis/e2e/README.md

 ## Running the tests

-To run the tests "headlessly" from the command line, simply run:
+To run the tests "headlessly" from the command line, within the "e2e" folder (`cd e2e`), simply run:

 ```sh
 npm test